 While I must bow to my wife as the true queen of frugality, I’ve learned quite a bit along the way about how to bargain to get the best prices out there on several things.
 I’ve bargained on medical bills, cars, appliances, furniture, electronics, advertising, job offers, and a ton of other things too.
 While bargaining doesn’t always equal saving money, it should most of the time.
-Similarly, if you are bargaining with someone who will have an ongoing relationship with you, it will set a precedent that you expect the best price and save you headache going forward.
+Similarly, if you are bargaining with someone who will have an ongoing relationship with you, it will set a precedent that you expect the best price and save you headache going forward, if you want to find more tips on how you can make a business grow fast, read this new post about business management in UAE.
 So what are some of the best ways to get a bargain?
 Here are a few tried-and-true methods:

 - Remember that the first number loses – If you are interesting in buying something, make the person selling give you the price instead of providing them an offer.
 If you start with a number, they’re of course going to go higher.
 If you let them offer a number, you can either take it or offer lower.
 If you give the number first, you lose.
 Let me explain.
 When I was getting ready to purchase a car several years ago, I had cash in hand, but my budget was VERY limited.
 The asking price for the little car I liked was $5,995.
 They offered it to me at $5,000.
 I countered with $3,400 and ultimately got it for $3,800.
 I would have never dreamed I would have gotten the car (worth about $5,000) for that little and so if I’d made a reasonable offer, I would have offered $4,500 and probably paid $4,800.
 My guess is that forcing them to make me the offer saved me $1,000 or so.